-To keep those children, young people and vulnerable adults we work with safe we will:
+To keep those children, young people and vulnerable adults we work with safe, Play to the Crowd staff and freelancers will:

-- always request consent from a child, young person and vulnerable adult and (where appropriate) their parents or carers before taking and using any photo, video or audio recording; - always explaining what photos, videos or audio recordings will be used for, how they will be stored and what potential risks are associated; - make it clear that consent can be withdrawn at any time; - make it clear that although consent can be withdrawn for the taking of photos, videos and audio recordings, it may not be possible to delete images that have already been shared or published; - making sure all children, young people and vulnerable adults and (where appropriate) their parents or carers understand how images of children will be securely stored and for how long (including how we will control access to the images and their associated information); - when undertaken by Play to the Crowd staff or freelancers, only take photos, videos and audio recordings on Play to the Crowd equipment.
+- always request consent from a child, young person and vulnerable adult and (where appropriate) their parents or carers before taking and using any photo, video or audio recording; - always explaining what photos, videos or audio recordings will be used for, how they will be stored and what potential risks are associated; - make it clear that consent can be withdrawn at any time; - make it clear that although consent can be withdrawn for the taking of photos, videos and audio recordings, it may not be possible to delete images that have already been shared or published; - when asked, make sure all children, young people and vulnerable adults and (where appropriate) their parents or carers understand how images of children, young people and vulnerable adults will be securely stored and for how long (including how we will control access to the images and their associated information); - only take photos, videos and audio recordings of the work they undertake with Play to the Crowd; - ensure photos, videos and audio recordings are taken are deleted from the devices they have been taken on as soon as they have been transferred to a safe and secure place

-Much of the photography, video capturing and audio recordings of our work requires the expertise of professional freelancers.
-When they are asked to work on those events where children, young people and vulnerable adults are involved we will:
+Although Play to the Crowd staff and freelancers will capture photos, videos and audio recordings during their work with children, young people and vulnerable adults, much of this capturing requires the expertise of professional freelancers.
+When they are asked to work on events where children, young people and vulnerable adults are involved we will:

-- provide the freelancer with a clear brief about appropriate content and behaviour: - provide the freelancer with appropriate information regarding consent given by participants; - ensure the freelancer wears identification at all times; - inform participants and (where appropriate) parents and career that the freelancer will be at the event and in what capacity;
+- provide the freelancer with a clear brief about appropriate content and behaviour; - provide the freelancer with appropriate information regarding consent given by participants; - ensure the freelancer is clearly introduced and identifiable at all times; - inform participants and (where appropriate) parents and carers that the freelancer will be at the event and in what capacity.